slatedocs/slate/source/includes/sessions/_show.md

 }
 ```

 This endpoint retrieves a specific session.
+Messages are ordered by `sent_at` ascending.

 ### HTTP Request